-The VOLT is our rechargeable model, and therefore uses a rechargeable lithium-ion battery.
+The VOLT and VOLT+ are our rechargeable models, and therefore use a rechargeable lithium-ion battery.

 Both sizes of hearing aid batteries are readily available at most corner drug stores.
 You can also order the correct battery for your hearing aid from us here.

 The small, adhesive, colored tab on the battery is a protective seal.
 Because zinc-air batteries are air-activated, this tab allows them to remain inactive until it is removed.
 A hearing aid battery begins to discharge as soon as the tab has been removed — so don’t remove it until you’re ready to use it.